omarclaflin/pyIRT_SDT/README.md

 - Visualization tools for parameter convergence and item characteristic curves
 - Can handle sparse data and/or continuous data
 - Applicable to various types of questions and response data, not limited to mathematical problems

+## To use in jupyter notebooks

+!pip install PyIRT_SDT
+Refer to "Local Tests.ipynb" in "Test" folder for a full example of most of the functionality, with simulated data.

 ## Installation